scionproto/scion/doc/SAPV.md

 ensures in the control plane that reservation traffic will never consume all available bandwidth, while probabilistic monitoring enforces those decisions in the data plane.
-Therefore, EPIC-SAPV communication will not starve because of reservation traffic.
+Therefore, EPIC-SAPV communication will not starve due to reservation traffic.

 ## References